psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  5. shall use PKCE [@!RFC7636] with `S256` as the code challenge method
  6. shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [@!RFC6750]
- 7. shall check the `iss` parameter in the authorization response to match the issuer with which the authorization flow was started to prevent Mix-Up attacks as described in [@I-D.ietf-oauth-security-topics]
+ 7. shall check the `iss` parameter in the authorization response according to [@!I-D.ietf-oauth-iss-auth-res] to prevent Mix-Up attacks
  8.  may send the last time the customer logged into the client in the `x-fapi-auth-date` header where the value is supplied as an HTTP-date as in section 7.1.1.1 of [@!RFC7231], e.g., `x-fapi-auth-date: Tue, 11 Sep 2012